lv2/pugl/doc/c/event-loop.rst

 Redrawing
 *********

-Occasional redrawing can be requested by calling :func:`puglObscureView` or :func:`puglPostRedisplayRect`.
+Occasional redrawing can be requested by calling :func:`puglObscureView` or :func:`puglObscureRegion`.
 After these are called,
 a :struct:`PuglExposeEvent` will be dispatched on the next call to :func:`puglUpdate`.